-<tag>

-Specifies an existing identifier from the device name (e.g. "EcoDrive" or "1-Wire" etc.)
+Parameter Value Meaning <tag></tag> Specifies a string (e.g. "EcoDrive" or "1-Wire" etc. )

 4.10.6.
 MSG.Info

 This chapter contains commands which can be used to retrieve various information form the ALV device.
 The desired information will be returned within the PFAL answer.